rabschi/awesome-beacon/README.md

 ## Proximity Trends & Outlook

 * [Wired](http://www.wired.com/2013/12/4-use-cases-for-ibeacon-the-most-exciting-tech-you-havent-heard-of/) 4 Reasons Why Apple’s iBeacon Is About to Disrupt Interaction Design
-* [Proxbook](https://www.proxbook.com/) The Guide for Proximity Marketing by Unacast
 * [Wi-Fi Aware™](http://www.wi-fi.org/discover-wi-fi/wi-fi-aware) - Wi-Fi Aware™ is a new Wi-Fi Alliance certification program that extends Wi-Fi’s capabilities with a real-time and energy-efficient discovery mechanism that provides an immediate on-ramp to rich here-and-now experiences.